Loutropolis

 Acknowledgments

 Bathing can be solitary or communal; this research sprung from encounters and conversations in and out of the water and thus Lydia Xynogala would like to thank: curators Fredi Fischli and Niels Olsen with Mina Hava, Daniel Sommer at gta exhibitions for all their support into the making of this exhibition.
 Philip Ursprung, Michael Hampe and Elizabeth Povinelli for all their advice and insights and Lorenz Hurni, Apostolis Mastroyiannis, Miltos Papadimitropoulos, Ioanna Foka, Tasos Dambergis and Andreas Pantelides for access to archives and sites.
 Much appreciation to Anthony Acciavatti, David Bergé, Matthew Critchley, Vanessa Grossman, Adam Jasper, San Keller, Tim Klauser, Marcus Lehtenmaki, Faiq Mari, Metaxia Markaki, Ciro Miguel, Nikos Magouliotis, Davide Spina, Berit Seidel, and Nina Zschocke for their ongoing support while conducting this research.
-All the students at the seminar weeks in Nisyros and Methana with the Chair for the History of Art and Architecture in 2022 and 2024.
+All the students at the seminar weeks in Nisyros and Methana with the Chair for the History of Art and Architecture in 2021 and 2024.
 A tailor-made grant by the Onassis Foundation which allowed to expand the research.
-Much gratitude to Friends of the 750 Mineral Springs of Greece: James Bridle, Orestis Mavroudis, Alba Balmaseda, Catherine Doppler, Eirini Sourgiadaki, iLiana Fokianaki, Joshua Olsthoorn, Christina Kotsilelou, Vanessa Billy and Tobias Wootton who help bring historical knowledge into the present and future.
+Much gratitude to Friends of the 750 Mineral Springs of Greece: James Bridle, Sophia Berdelis, Orestis Mavroudis, Alba Balmaseda, Kathrin Doppler, Eirini Sourgiadaki, iLiana Fokianaki, Joshua Olsthoorn, Christina Kotsilelou, Vanessa Billy and Tobias Wootton who help bring historical knowledge into the present and future.